 Social media doesn’t help out our generally nervous state this time of year.
 Whether intentional or not, average taxpayers like you and me have the ability to spread rumors, innuendos and outright lies at the click of a mouse or swipe of a finger.

-So to help alleviate the anxiety of tax season, we’re giving you the real scoop straight from the horse’s mouth — that of the IRS!
+So to help alleviate the anxiety of tax season, we’re giving you the real deal straight from the IRS!

 Debunking 5 popular myths about tax refunds